 Part I: Developing Jakarta EE applications on WildFly

-Context Dependency Injection discusses about the CDI API starting from the basics and then diving into more advanced concepts like Interceptors, Decorators, Alternatives, Events and the new Transactional option.
+Context Dependency Injection discusses the CDI API starting from the basics and then diving into more advanced concepts like Interceptors, Decorators, Alternatives, Events and the new Transactional option.

 Java Server Faces covers the Java Server Faces API with particular focus on building applications using Facelets, shaping navigation between JSF views and the new exciting features of Java Server Faces 2.2

 Testing applications using Arquillian is a deep dive into the application server integration testing framework.
-You will learn how to test our application across several different contexts, including a managed environment, a remote environment and an OpenShift cloud-hosted environment.
+You will learn how to test our application across several contexts, including a managed environment, a remote environment and an OpenShift cloud-hosted environment.